 A rotating tiered structure.
 Sometimes the reward categories rotate.
 For example, you might earn 5% cash back on groceries during the first quarter and 1% on everything else.
 Then the next quarter, you'd earn 5% cash back on gas and 1% on everything else.
 You’ll want to make sure you maximize your spending in any bonus categories.
 Rotating reward cards usually require you to register for bonus categories each quarter, so you’ll need to pay attention to that.

 Consider pairing cards.
 If you have a cash-back card that gets 6% on groceries, but only 1% on most non-grocery purchases, you might want to use a flat-rate rewards card that gets 1.5% to 2% for your non-grocery purchases.

-With hotel cards, choose a card that fits your travel preferences.
+Chose a hotel card that fits your travel preferences.
 If you’re a Marriott loyalist, it makes sense to sign up for that hotel chain’s program; the same is true if you frequently fly one major airline.

 Make sure you’re signed up for—and actually use—the appropriate loyalty program for your lifestyle.
 If a particular airline doesn’t have many flights from your area’s airports, don’t get a card co-branded with that airline.

 With cash-back cards that earn extra points at certain kinds of retailers, some types of merchants may be excluded.
 For example, the card’s terms and conditions may specify that warehouse stores don’t count as grocery stores for the purposes of earning extra points at supermarkets.
 Or convenience store gas stations may be excluded from gas bonus points.

-In addition, some large merchants don’t accept certain types of cards—for example, Costco only accepts Visa for purchases made in-store (others are accepted online).
+In addition, some large merchants don’t accept certain types of cards—for example, the only cards Costco accepts for purchases made in-store are Visa cards (others are accepted online).

 Pay attention to the fine print.
 For most hotel and airline cards, you’ll need to book directly through the hotel or airline website in order to earn bonus points, so don’t book through online travel agents or travel websites.